vekis11/Global_Load_Balancing_Solution2/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

 For issues and questions:
-- Create an issue in the repository
+- Create an issue in the repository and leave a comment.
-- Contact: [Your Contact Information]

 ---